commodity-js/commodity/packages/supplier/README.md

 ### 🔧 **Dependency Injection**

 -   **Functions only** - No OOP, classes, decorators, or compiler magic,
--   **Fully type-inferred** - Full TypeScript inference using an imperative reader monad pattern
+-   **Fully typesafe and type-inferred** - Full TypeScript support with compile-time circular dependency detection.
 -   **Stateless** - No stateful container, dependencies injected via closure.
 -   **Fluent and expressive API** - Learn in minutes, designed for both developers and AI usage.
 -   **Runtime overrides** - Easily mock dependencies for testing using `.hire()`